 Ibuprofen is one of the most common drugs purchased over the counter in the UK.
-Ibuprofen prescribing decreased significantly in recent years due to the NHS strategy to minimize issuing of available medicines over the counter.
-In recent months, Ibuprofen’s price went up significantly, with many shops and pharmacies being out of stock of ‘cheap’ Ibuprofen.
+Ibuprofen prescribing decreased significantly in recent years due to the NHS strategy to minimise issuing available medicines over the counter.
+In recent months, Ibuprofen's price went up especially, with many shops and pharmacies being out of stock of 'cheap' Ibuprofen.

 Today I will review Ibuprofen alternative drugs.
 Firstly, I will discuss the availability of branded Ibuprofen.
 I will then check a combination of Ibuprofen products, which can be used instead of Ibuprofen in certain situations.
 Lastly, I will talk about other Ibuprofen alternative drugs available on the market.

 Ibuprofen belongs to a group of drugs called Nonsteroidal Anti-Inflammatory Drugs (NSAIDs).

 NSAIDs are usually recommended in the treatment of conditions associated with pain and inflammation, for example: